• Proposed

 Justification

-Cortinarius galbus is an ectomycorrhizal species found in association with Nothofagus dombeyi, N. antarctica, Lophozonia alpina, and L. obliqua.
-Basidiomes are found bellow ground and are the dispersal might rely on animal consumption to propagate the species.
-Recent findings suggest that birds play a key role in the life cycle of patagonian native truffle-like mushrooms.
+Cortinarius galbus is an ectomycorrhizal species found in association with Nothofagus dombeyi, N. antarctica, N. alpina, and N. obliqua.
+Basidiomes are found below ground and are the dispersal might rely on animal consumption to propagate the species.
+Recent findings suggest that birds play a key role in the life cycle of Patagonian native truffle-like mushrooms.
 Threats endangering the populations of those birds might compromise also species like C. galbus.
-So far this species is only known from three sites in Argentina (Nahuel Huapi National Park) and in two sites in Chile (Puyehue and Villarrica National Park) (2016 to 2019).
+So far this species is only known from three collections in Argentina (Nahuel Huapi National Park) and in two in Chile (Puyehue and Villarrica National Park) (2016 to 2019).
 Because this species has an ectomycorrhizal habit, its distribution pattern is likely related to the distribution of its hosts in an increasingly threatened in Nothofagaceae domain.
-Deforestation, forest fires (intentional and accidental due to drought and climate change), invasive species and cattle income are a growing threat.
-Cortinarius galbus is considered a rare species and only one specimen was observed per site, but it is conservatively considered that there are at least 15-30 mature individuals per site, that would be found with a greater sampling effort.
-Considering that the species is associated with an increasingly threatened Nothofagus forests (Miranda et al., 2017; CONAF 1999 and 2020), it is expected that the current population is no bigger than 10,000 mature individuals.
-The generation time of this species is 50 years, and it is inferred that due to climate change and other threats, such as deforestation, fires increase, alien species and cattle, the area suitable for the specific forest which harbors this species will decrease conservatively 15% in the next 30 years (year 2050) and, as a consequence, the population size of fungal species is in continuing decline.
-This species is assessed as Vulnerable - VU C2a(ii).
+Deforestation, forest fires (intentional and accidental due to drought and climate change), invasive species and cattle are a growing threat.
+C. galbus is considered a rare species and only one specimen was observed per site, but it is conservatively considered that there are at least 15-30 mature individuals per site, that would be found with a greater sampling effort.
+Considering how the species is associated with an increasingly threatened Nothofagus forests (CONAF et al. 1999, Miranda et al. 2017, CONAF 2020), it is expected that the current population is no bigger than 10,000 mature individuals.
+The three generation time period of this species is 50 years, and it is inferred that due to climate change and other threats, such as deforestation, fires increase, alien species and cattle, the area suitable for the specific forest which harbours this species will decrease conservatively 15% in the next 30 years (year 2050) and, as a consequence, the population size of fungal species is in continuing decline.
+This species is assessed as Vulnerable under criterion C2a(ii).

 Geographic range

-So far this species is only known from three sites in Argentina (Nahuel Huapi National Park) and in two sites in Chile (Puyehue and Villarrica National Park) (2016 to 2019).
-Because this species has an ectomycorrhizal habit, its distribution pattern is likely related to the distribution of its hosts, in Nothofagaceae domain.
+So far this species is only known from three collections in Argentina (Nahuel Huapi National Park) and in two in Chile (Puyehue and Villarrica National Park) (2016 to 2019).
+Because this species has an ectomycorrhizal habit, its distribution pattern is likely related to the distribution of its hosts, in the Nothofagaceae.

 Population and Trends

 Cortinarius galbus is considered a rare species.
-It has very small-sized sequestrate globose pileus, yellow to olive brown basidiomes; covered by a white to translucent universal veil; occurring under the litter layer beneath trees of the Nothofagaceae.
+It has very small-sized sequestrate globose pileus, yellow to olive brown basidiomes, covered by a white to translucent universal veil, occurring under the litter layer beneath trees of the Nothofagaceae.
 One specimen was observed per site, but it is considered that there are at least 15-30 mature individuals per site, that would be found with a greater sampling effort.
-Then, considering that the species is associated with an increasingly threatened Nothofagus forests (Miranda et al., 2017; CONAF 1999 and 2020), it is expected that the current population is no bigger than 10,000 mature individuals.
-The generation time of this species is 50 years, and it is inferred that due to climate change and other threats, such as deforestation, fires increase, alien species and cattle, the area suitable for the specific forest which harbors this species will decrease conservatively 15% in the next 30 years (year 2050), and consequently the fungal population size is in continuing decline.
+Then, considering that the species is associated with an increasingly threatened Nothofagus forests (CONAF et al. 1999, Miranda et al. 2017, CONAF 2020), it is expected that the current population is no bigger than 10,000 mature individuals.
+The three generation time period of this species is 50 years (Dahlberg and Mueller (2011), and it is inferred that due to climate change and other threats, such as deforestation, fires increase, alien species and cattle, the area suitable for the specific forest which harbours this species will decrease conservatively 15% in the next 30 years (year 2050), and consequently the fungal population size is in continuing decline.

 Habitat and Ecology

-This ectomycorrhizal species so far it has been found in association with Nothofagus dombeyi, Lophozonia alpina, L. obliqua (Villarrica and Puyehue National Park in Chile), and Nothofagus antarctica (Nahuel Huapi National Park in Argentina).
-The basidiomes are often found bellow ground and are the dispersal might rely on animal consumption to propagate the species.
-Recent findings suggest that birds in the family Rhynocryptidae play a key role in the life cycle of patagonian native truffle-like mushrooms.
-Threats endangering the populations of those birds might compromise also species like C. galbus.
+This ectomycorrhizal species so far it has been found in association with Nothofagus dombeyi, N. alpina, N. obliqua (Villarrica and Puyehue National Park in Chile), and N. antarctica (Nahuel Huapi National Park in Argentina).
+The basidiomes are often found below ground and are the dispersal might rely on animal consumption to propagate the species.
+Recent findings suggest that birds in the family Rhynocryptidae play a key role in the life cycle of Patagonian native truffle-like mushrooms.
+Threats endangering the populations of those birds might compromise also species like Cortinarius galbus.

 Threats

 This species is associated with an increasingly threatened Nothofagus forest.
-Deforestation, forest fires (intentional and accidental due to drought and climate change), invasive species like Pseudotsuga menziesii (Oregon pine) and cattle income are a growing threat.
-Also, new research suggests that a rare family of birds (Rhynocryptids) might be involved in the spore dispersal of hypogeous fungi in Patagonia (Caiafa Sepulveda et al. 2021).
-Confirming if this is the case of this particular species and also the exclusivity of this relation would provide invaluable information and suggest conservation strategies.
+Deforestation, forest fires (intentional and accidental due to drought and climate change), invasive species like Pseudotsuga menziesii and cattle are a growing threat.
+Also, new research suggests that a rare family of birds (Rhynocryptidae) might be involved in the spore dispersal of hypogeous fungi in Patagonia (Sepulveda 2021).
+Confirming if this is the case and also the exclusivity of this relationship would provide invaluable information and suggest conservation strategies.

 Conservation Actions